great-expectations/great_expectations/docs/contributing/contributing_setup.md

 * Once you’re done testing, you can shut down your mysql container by running `docker-compose down` from the same directory.

-* Caution: If another service is using port 3306, docker may start the container but silently fail to set up the port.
+* Caution: If another service is using port 3306, Docker may start the container but silently fail to set up the port.

 #### If you want to develop against local Spark: